ProNibs/capstone/infrastructure/jenkins/README.md

 ```

 That's it, it's automatically tied to my capstone repo.
-Only sad part is I must manually build in Jenkins until I get a proper domain setup for it for Github to send webhooks at.
+Only sad part is I must manually click "build" in Jenkins until I get a proper domain setup for it for Github to send webhooks at.

 Login info:

 - username: admin
 - To get the password, run `kubectl exec --namespace jenkins -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/chart-admin-password && echo`

 # Optional: Setup Jenkins to pull from Github Organization

 ## Add GitHub PAT as a secret to Kubernetes